akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

 ## What do we advise you?

-As soon as product UUID API endpoints are released, jump on the bandwagon right away:
+As UUID API endpoints have now been released, we recommend you to jump on the bandwagon right away:
 - Change [product-identifier-based products endpoints](https://api.akeneo.com/api-reference.html#Product) with UUID ones.
 - Every time you identify a product with its identifier in your application, be sure to replace it by corresponding product UUID.
 You will easily find the match between product identifier and UUID in both [products endpoints](https://api.akeneo.com/api-reference.html#Product) and new ones.